FHMS-ITS/Xim/SECURITY.md

 # Security Policy

-## Supported Versions

-None, really :-)

 ## Reporting a Vulnerability

-If you think you found a security issue, feel free to just open a public issue here.
+Feel free to open a public issue here if you found a security vulnerability.

-If, for whatever reason, you prefer to not make it public, please write a mail to poddebniak@fh-muenster.de
+If, for whatever reason, you prefer to not make it public, please write an email to poddebniak@fh-muenster.de